INO-quantum/FPGA-SoC-experiment-control/firmware-source/readme.md

 ### In case of problems

 - Don't panic!
 This is normal for such an involved project which depends on many components.
-You will for sure encounter problems when you try to use different versions of Vivado/Petalinux or when you try on a different operation system - especially on a not recommonded one for these tools.
+You will for sure encounter problems when you try to use different versions of Vivado/Petalinux or when you try on a different operation system - especially on a not recommonded one.
 Vivado and Petalinux in general must have the same version.
 At present I use Vivado/Petalinux 2020.1, the original project was with 2017.4.
 Newer versions would be preferred but fixing all the problems after migrating to newer versions takes some time.
-Additionally, I have a project on the RedPitaya board which requires 2020.1.
+Additionally, I have serveral projects using the RedPitaya board which requires Vivado 2020.1.
 - Check the board is powered (red LED is on) and power is stable - especially during booting.
 If using a wall-plug be absolutely sure it gives 5V DC.
 Steady-state current is 0.3A but during booting it might be higher.
 A supply with 1A is recommended.
 - There are two jumpers on the board, one for the power supply (near the jack) needs to be set to EXT or USB depending if you power from the jack (2.1-2.5mm center-positive) or via the USB plug.
 The second jumper should be shortened in order to boot from SD card.
 - About 1s after switching on the power a yellow or green LED should switch on in addtion to the red power LED.
 This indicates the bitstream was written to the FPGA part.
 If this is not the case then either the SD card is not properly inserted or corrupt, or the bitstream is for a different board.
 Check that the sticker on the FPGA-SoC chip reads "10" for the Cora-Z7-10 board or "7S" for the Cora-Z7-07S board and choose the proper firmware for the board.
 I had problems with low-quality SD cards which broke after only one month of usage although the board only reads the SD card and does not write (user software can also write to it when needed).